-Robyn is a graduate student affiliate of the Maryland Population Research Center.
-She studies social change and policing, specifically: attitudes regarding use of force, stop & frisk, racial profiling and #BlackLivesMatter.
-Her research focuses on bringing Critical Race Theory to Criminological literature and interrogating the institutions that reinforce and reproduce racial hierarchies.
-Robyn is an advocate for public sociology and an active contributor to Contexts (a quarterly magazine of the American Sociological Association aimed at making social science research accessible to the general public) and a supporter of SocArXiv project, which provides a free, non-profit, open access platform for social scientists to upload working papers, preprints, and published papers for public consumption.
+Robyn is the Editorial Assistant for the Journal of Marriage and Family and a member of the JMF working group.
+Robyn is a graduate student affiliate of the Critical Race Initiative and the Maryland Population Research Center.
+She is an advocate for public sociology and an active contributor to Contexts (a quarterly magazine of the American Sociological Association aimed at making social science research accessible to the general public) and a supporter of SocArXiv project, which provides a free, non-profit, open access platform for social scientists to upload working papers, preprints, and published papers for public consumption.

 Areas of Interest